Lillard leads 3-point barrage, Blazers beat Nuggets 123-109

 TIP-INS

-Nuggets: The crowd of 7,750 was the largest of the season.
-Previously, crowds at Ball Arena were capped at 4,050 during COVID-19 restrictions. … Gordon blocked Lillard’s 6-foot alley-oop and came down with the ball.
-Moments later, Porter blocked CJ McCollum’s layup and while McCollum was on the floor, Austin Rivers swished a 3 at the other end.
+Nuggets: The crowd of 7,732 was the largest of the season.
+Previously, crowds at Ball Arena were capped at 4,050 during COVID-19 restrictions. … Porter shot 44.5% from 3-point range this season. ”They just weren’t falling tonight,” he said.

 COACH MURRAY